Outstanding Public Servant Awards 2026

 The Norman B. Rice Award

-Community Development and Public Service Award: Chipalo Street
+Community Development and Public Service Award: Erika Evans

 The Trish Millines Dziko Award